neuralmagic/sparseml/integrations/ultralytics-yolov5/tutorials/sparsifying_yolov5_using_recipes.md

     ** DeepSparse Performance measured on an AWS C5 instance with 24 cores, batch size 64, and 640x640 input with version 1.6 of the DeepSparse Engine.

-2. Select a recipe to use on top of the pretrained model you created.
+2. Select a recipe to use on top of the pre-trained model you created.

     ***Notes About Recipe Selection***
     - The recipes are not interchangeable between model versions.
 For example, if you created a pretrained YOLOv5l model then be sure to use a recipe listed for v5l.